This is my story in short. I hope it inspires you to live the life you dream of.

 I have great empathy for those who find a healthy lifestyle transformation difficult.
 I can only but assure you - if I can transform my habits and lifestyle, then anyone can with the right tools, support and eventual mindset.
 Hopefully, by reading about my personal struggle with my weight and my mental health wellbeing you will be inspired to be positive in achieving your own healthy weight loss wellness goals.

 For me personally, battling with the hormonal changes a person experience’s throughout the different stages of their lifetime and the stress factors we as humans experience on a daily basis left me battered, bruised and worn out.
-From coping with bereavement, divorce, moving house, the mortgage, children, career, abuse, the randomness of life, family, our pets - we all have our own "life" happening to us at a continuous momentum, without much room if any for recovery.
+We all have "life" happening to us at a continuous momentum, without much room if any for recovery.

 I would lose a pound here, a kilo there - only to fall off the wagon and put those few pounds back on.
 All it would take was feeling pre-menstrual - one week a month of tears and binge eating.
-I know TOM is not meant to be an excuse ..... but I'm just saying!
-Then a week of guilt followed by two weeks of exercise and diet.
 If I exercised more - I ate more.
-I stopped socialising, I looked like a frump and I was sick and tired of not achieving my goals.
-I had got used to not achieving.
-And I definitely wasn't much fun to be around.
+I stopped socialising, I looked like a frump and I was tired of not achieving my goals.
+I definitely wasn't much fun to be around.

 Once quite active (I had run fitness boot camps myself in my twenties and thirties), now I was comfort eating as a coping strategy.
 I was crippled by an Achilles injury which stopped me in my tracks.
 I could barely walk let alone do star jumps.
 I was demoralised by being told it “was my age”, my cholesterol was sky high and my hormones seemed to be all over the place.
-I couldn't wear my high heel stilettos any longer for fear of the extra three and a half stone they would have to carry.
 I knew if I carried on like this I would be a potential candidate for diabetes type two and heart disease.
-And to top it all off, I went for a health check only to find out my heart age was sixty-four years old!

 My lifesaver came in the form of the third counselling qualification I was studying for.
 Within the first year of my course, my mindset changed.
+Through a new self awareness and healing of past trauma.
 It was actually this positive change in my mental wellbeing which was the catalyst for my own lifestyle transformation journey.
 This time I was not sabotaging my efforts.

 I knew what I needed and ended up putting together my own plan - which worked for me.
-I was able to use my counselling training, this included looking at my behaviour patterns - working on changing them (wasn't easy) and finding creative ways to manage stress.
+I was able to use my counselling & psychotherapy training, this included looking at my behaviour patterns, the emotions behind them - working on changing them (wasn't easy) and finding creative ways to manage stress.

 In fewer than 20 weeks I had lost just over three stone.
-My Achilles no longer stopped me exercising ( I still can't do star jumps), my skin was brighter and tighter and for the first time in a long while I was enjoying life again.
+My Achilles no longer stopped me exercising, my skin was brighter and tighter and for the first time in a long while I was enjoying life again.
 I stopped seeing green envy and stopped criticising my nearest and dearest.
 I became a lot nicer and kinder to be around.
 I even had space in my head to be funny and creative again.

 Friends and family where shocked and surprised not only at my weight loss but the fact "I had actually done it".
 Most knew how much of a struggle it had been for me (I had noticed some "eye rolling" in the past when I talked about "when I lose the weight").
 Here I was - over three stone lighter!
 I was more than eager to share my plan with anyone who would listen to me.
-I was (and still am) overflowing with enthusiasm - the thought of helping others on their weight loss journey filled me with joy and contentment.
-And that's how the K Plan was born.
+I was (and still am) overflowing with enthusiasm - the thought of helping others on their weight loss journey fills me with joy and contentment.